 Step 3: Measure and Take Notes!

 This is probably the most important step in making a case specifically for your phone: taking very exact measurements of the phone.
 There are many important things to note when measuring and recording dimensions.
-First you'll need to decide a thickness for the case ( I chose 0.1 in.).
-Then measure the distance of everything relative to the edges and other parts of the phone.
+First you'll need to decide a thickness for the case (I chose 0.1 in, which was too thick in hindsight).
+Then use the calipers to measure the distance of everything relative to the edges and other parts of the phone.
 This should be recorded because you will need to know where to draw the openings for headphone output, charging port, buttons, etc. in the 3D modeling software.
 I personally took 2 pages of very specific notes; they are very messy though and most people would not understand it, but as long as you can understand your own notes it should be fine.

-Also, now is the time to find the fillet radius for the rounded corners (unless your phone has pointed corners O.O) of your phone.
+Also, now is the time to find the fillet radius for the rounded corners of your phone.
 To do this, you must first find the perimeter of the phone.
-Take the flat string, and tape it somewhere on the edge of the phone.
-Then, tightly "wrap" the string around the edges of the phone, using tape to hold it down if necessary.
-When you get back to the starting point, cut the string.
-Now measure the string, the length will be your perimeter.
+Take the flat ribbon, and tape it somewhere on the edge of the phone.
+Then, tightly "wrap" the ribbon around the edges of the phone, using tape to hold it down if necessary.
+When you get back to the starting point, cut it.
+Now measure the ribbon, the length will be your perimeter.
 Now that you have the perimeter, you must find the length of the sides (length and width) just before the rounded corner of the phone (see picture).
 Measure the green and pink edges, and add the lengths together.
 In my case, my side lengths were approximately 4.060 and 2.030 in, so I did 4.060 + 4.060 + 2.030 + 2.030 = 12.18.
 You may have noticed that if you take the 4 corners (highlighted yellow) and pieced them together, you get a full circle!
 This is very useful, because now you can use the equation p = 2πr + n to solve for r, where p is the perimeter, 2πr is the circumference, and n is the sum of the edges.
 For me, r was about 0.337.
 The fillet radius will be needed later in the CAD work.

 Another thing to point out are the cables, which should be measured and dimensioned where the plastic is, not where the metal is.
 This is because you want the opening to be big enough to fit the plastic part, or else the cables can't be plugged in with the case on.